Take Your Next Step Into Ministry

 Order your download of Take Your Next Step here! pdf and ePub!

-Generally the more immature and insecure a person is, the more insensitive he might be to the suggestions of others.
+Generally, the more immature and insecure a person is, the more insensitive he might be to the suggestions of others.

 Listening to God's words through others

-If God, however, has planted those people around you with those suggestions, then we better pay close attention to them, even if it is a little child.
+If God, however, has planted those people around you with those suggestions, then we'd better pay close attention to them, even if it is a little child.
 Comments about our calling, positive or negative, are there for us to ponder upon.

 Other comments, however, should be welcomed.
 Write them down.
 Ask yourselves, “Why are people saying such comments, positive or negative?”
 Usually, the positive comments are those words from God encouraging us on our path.
 Do not interpret a compliment to mean that you do not need to improve!